aakarsh/x/README.md

-x is a minimalistic ncurses based text-editor.Still pretty much a weekend hack.
+x is a minimalistic text editor, using the ncurses library, still just good enough to author this text.